 Anagen effluvium is another form of hair loss that can affect young women.
 This condition happens in the hair growth phase (anagen).
-Usually, it starts within a few days to a few weeks after the trigger (whereas TE occurs after a few months).
-It can be caused by toxic substances (like chemotherapy or certain medications where hair loss is a known side effect) and certain autoimmune diseases like alopecia areata (the immune system attacks hair follicles).
+Usually, it starts within a few days to a few weeks after the trigger.
+It can be caused by toxic substances (like chemotherapy or certain medications where hair loss is a known side effect) and certain autoimmune diseases like alopecia areata, where the immune system attacks hair follicles.

 When should you see a dermatologist about hair loss?

 As mentioned above, if you think your diet or medication may contribute to your hair loss, it’s smart to talk to a medical professional to see what steps you should take to stop thinning hair and promote regrowth.
 You should also meet with your dermatologist if you have clumps of hair falling out, experience loss of hair in patches, or are experiencing any pain on the scalp.
 Hair loss that appears to be chronic should also be discussed with a medical professional so that you can get to the root cause and go over treatment options.